 GREENHOUSE: ...the nurse.
-That there was a case in which female employee at a facility for homeless people with metal health issues.
-She was fired after she wrote on Facebook that it was, quote,"spooky," unquote, working there on the overnight shift.
-And this woman also on her Facebook: My dear client - this was a homeless patient - my dear client - is cracking up at my post.
-I don't whether if she's laughing at me, with me or at the voice inside her head.
-And the board, you know, of the institution saw this post and fired her, and the labor board upheld that saying, this did not really involve conditions of employment, it wasn't done with co-workers and that she had clearly violated the homeless policy of not disclosing confidential information about clients.
+That there was a case in which a female employee at a facility for homeless people with metal health issues, she was fired after she wrote on Facebook that it was, quote,"spooky," unquote, working there on the overnight shift.
+And this woman also wrote on Facebook: My dear client - this was a homeless patient - my dear client - is cracking up at my post.
+I don't whether if she's laughing at me, with me or at the voices inside her head.
+And the board, you know, of the institution saw this post and fired her, and the labor board upheld that saying, this did not really involve conditions of employment, it wasn't done with co-workers and that she had clearly violated the home's policy of not disclosing confidential information about clients.

-SMITH: I think there is, Celeste.
-Yes, I wouldn't recommend being too restrictive because people are going to find ways to, you know, go outside the lines anyway, I love Zappos' policy, Zappos, with their 10 core values and the company culture emerges from that, and they're social media policy is very, very simple.
-You use your common sense, use common courtesy.
+SMITH: I think there is, Celeste, yes.
+I wouldn't recommend being too restrictive because people are going to find ways to, you know, go outside the lines anyway, I love Zappos' policy, Zappos, with their 10 core values and the company culture emerges from that, and their social media policy is very, very simple.
+It's use your common sense, use common courtesy.
 If you're not sure, seek permission.
 Be appropriate and polite, diplomatic, respect confidentiality, et cetera.
-However, we'll have to always remember that wonderful line from the movie, "The Social Network," that the Internet is in ink.
+However, we have to always remember that wonderful line from the movie "The Social Network," that the Internet is in ink.
 You know, you can't really go back and delete it.
-So the same with Zappos, that kind of open approach will not work for every company.
+So the thing with Zappos, that kind of open approach will not work for every company.

-HEADLEE: Well, that Anthony found out, the caller.
+HEADLEE: Well, that's what Anthony found out, the caller.

-HEADLEE: Although, Steven - to tell you Mari, how hard it is to get something on the front page of The New York Times.
+HEADLEE: Although, Steven could tell you, Mari, how hard it is to get something on the front page of The New York Times.
 But let's take a call here...

 HEADLEE: ...from Katherine(ph) in St. Louis, Missouri.
 Katherine, you actually helped to handle social media for a large bank, right?

-HEADLEE: What - I mean, what counseling did you give?
+HEADLEE: What kind of counseling did you give?

 HEADLEE: Your mean like when you post on Twitter or Facebook and it tells the location to where you are?